 Can You Get Addicted to Weed?

 Most people ask, is marijuana addictive?
 Yes, marijuana is the third most addictive substance after tobacco and alcohol.
+However, cannabis addiction is nowhere near as addictive as nicotine products, as you would find on websites like SmokesCanada.
 When marijuana use occurs over a long time, it could result in mental health issues.
 Users could experience temporary hallucinations and paranoia.

 Cannabis use is also associated with depression, anxiety, and suicidal thoughts.
 Other effects of cannabis addiction include developing cannabis use disorder and hindering people from meeting their obligations in school or work.